dvci/cc-pki/docs/business-rules/authoring.md

 ## FHIR Representation

-The WHO DDCC IG specifies vaccine credentials using the FHIR standard, and the CQL for expressing business rules against credentials operates on the FHIR resources that make up a credential.
-The DDCC vaccine credential document Bundle contains a minimal [Patient](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCPatient.html) resource along with appropriate linked [Immunization](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCImmunization.html) resources representing information on vaccines administered and [Observation](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCObservation.html) resources representing information on testing events.
+The WHO DDCC IG specifies health credentials using the FHIR standard, and the CQL for expressing business rules against credentials operates on the FHIR resources that make up a credential.
+The DDCC health credential document Bundle contains a minimal [Patient](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCPatient.html) resource along with appropriate linked [Immunization](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCImmunization.html) resources representing information on vaccines administered and [Observation](https://worldhealthorganization.github.io/ddcc/StructureDefinition-DDCCObservation.html) resources representing test results.

 *QUESTIONS: DO WE WANT DIAGRAMS?
 DO WE WANT EXAMPLE FHIR CONTENT?*